RemiKayastha/CODSOFT/README.md

 ✅ Prominent CTA buttons for easy navigation
 ✅ Social login and sign-up options for convenience
 ✅ Accessibility and security as top priorities

+Rest Menu App (Task 2)
+I focused on creating an intuitive and visually appealing experience to enhance user engagement and satisfaction.
+Key features include:

+✅ Clean and appetizing layout to showcase dishes beautifully ✅ Easy navigation with categorized menus and search functionality ✅ High-quality images and detailed descriptions for each dish ✅ Quick and simple ordering process for a seamless user experience